maisam2004/travel_planning_project/readm.md

 ### Content

-- Travel guides and destination information sourced from reputable travel websites and tourism boards.
+- Travel guides and destination information sourced from popular travel websites and tourism boards.

 ### Media